 - An Oracle central inventory group, or oralnventory group (oinstall), whose members that have this group as their primary group.
-Members of this group are granted the OINSTALL system privileges, which grants permissions to write to the oraInventory directory, and other associated install binary privileges. - An OSASM group (asmadmin), associated with Oracle Grid Infrastructure during installation, whose members are granted the SYSASM privileges to administer Oracle ASM. - An OSDBA for ASM group (asmdba), associated with Oracle Grid Infrastructure storage during installation.
+Members of this group are granted the OINSTALL system privileges, which grants permissions to write to the oraInventory directory, and other associated install binary privileges. - An OSASM group (asmadmin), associated with Oracle Grid Infrastructure during installation, whose members are granted the SYSASM privilege to administer Oracle ASM. - An OSDBA for ASM group (asmdba), associated with Oracle Grid Infrastructure storage during installation.
 Its members include grid and any database installation owners, such as oracle1 and oracle2, who are granted access to Oracle ASM.
 Any additional installation owners that use Oracle ASM for storage must also be made members of this group. - An OSOPER for ASM group for Oracle ASM (asmoper), associated with Oracle Grid Infrastructure during installation.
-Members of asmoper group are granted limited Oracle ASM administrator privileges, including the permissions to start and stop the Oracle ASM instance. - An Oracle Grid Infrastructure installation owner (grid), with the oraInventory group (oinstall) as its primary group, and with the OSASM (asmadmin) group and the OSDBA for ASM (asmdba) group as secondary groups. - /u01/app/oraInventory.
+Members of asmoper group are granted limited Oracle ASM administrator privileges, including the permissions to start and stop the Oracle ASM instance. - An Oracle Grid Infrastructure installation owner (grid), with the oralnventory group (oinstall) as its primary group, and with the OSASM (asmadmin) group and the OSDBA for ASM (asmdba) group as secondary groups. - An Oracle OCFS Audit Manager group whose members are granted Audit Manager system privileges on Oracle ACFS storage - An Oracle ACFS Auditor group whose members are granted Auditor system privileges on Oracle ACFS storage - /u01/app/oraInventory.
 The central inventory of Oracle installations on the cluster.
 This path remains owned by grid:oinstall, to enable other Oracle software owners to write to the central inventory. - An OFA-compliant mount point /u01 owned by grid:oinstall before installation, so that Oracle Universal Installer can write to that path. - An Oracle base for the grid installation owner /u01/app/grid owned by grid:oinstall with 775 permissions, and changed during the installation process to 755 permissions. - A Grid home /u01/app/12.1.0/grid owned by grid:oinstall with 775 (drwxdrwxr-x) permissions.
 These permissions are required for installation, and are changed during the installation process to root:oinstall with 755 permissions (drwxr-xr-x).